Get Started on Visual Studio 2022 For Mac

 Restart Visual Studio.

-- You can now run on iOS, Android, macOS and Skia.GTK projects by changing your startup project and start the debugger.
+- You can now run on iOS, Android, macOS, and Skia.GTK projects by changing your startup project and starting the debugger.

-Create a other projects types using the command line
+Create other projects types using the command line

-You can create a new Uno Platfom solution with the following terminal command:
+You can create a new Uno Platform solution with the following terminal command:

 bash dotnet new unoapp -o MyProject --wasm=false

-Once created, you can open it using the Visual Studio IDE.
+Once created, you can open it using Visual Studio 2022 for Mac.

 Build and Run for WebAssembly